sveltejs/kit/documentation/docs/03-loading.md

 #### props

 If the page you're loading has an endpoint, the data returned from it is accessible inside the leaf component's `load` function as `props`.
+For layout components and pages without endpoints, `props` will be an empty object.

 #### fetch